sebastiendamaye/deephunter/docs/plugins/write_your_own.rst

      - * ``analytic``: Analytic object corresponding to the threat hunting analytic
        * ``from_date``: Optional start date for the query.
 Date received in isoformat.
        * ``to_date``: Optional end date for the query.
 Date received in isoformat.
-     - The result of the query (array with 4 fields: endpoint.name, NULL, number of hits, NULL), or empty array if the query failed.
+     - The result of the query (array with 4 fields: endpoint.name, NULL, number of hits, NULL), or "ERROR" if the query failed.
    * - ``need_to_sync_rule``
      - Check if the rule needs to be synced with Microsoft Sentinel.
 This is determined by the SYNC_RULES setting.
      - M